UKHomeOffice/engineering-guidance-and-standards/CONTRIBUTING.md

 ### Who can merge your PR

-Any 2 of the maintainers on this repo are needed to accept your change.
+Any 2 of the maintainers on this repo are needed to review and accept your change and at least 1 reviewer must be a [code owner](https://github.com/UKHomeOffice/engineering-guidance-and-standards/blob/main/CODEOWNERS).

 ## Your PR is merged!